tblobaum/hackerwizard/shatel-huskers-using-a-different-tunnel-walk-song-is-a-sirius-subject-for-fans.md

 ---
-title: Shatel: Huskers using a different Tunnel Walk song is a 'Sirius' subject for fans
+title: Huskers using a different Tunnel Walk song is a 'Sirius' subject for fans
 menu_order: 1
 post_status: publish
 post_excerpt: ''